DiamondLightSource/httomo/docs/source/howto/httomo_features/previewing.rst

 Reduction of the input data is often done to remove unnecessary/useless information, and to accelerate the processing time.
-It is also recommended to use when searching for optimal parameter values, see :ref:`parameter_tuning`.
+It is also recommended to use when searching for optimal parameter values, see :ref:`parameter_sweeping`.
 Skip to :ref:`previewing_enable` for information about how to use it in HTTomo.

 Previewing in the loader